carbon-language/carbon-lang/docs/design/generics/details.md

 time, so the actual value of the `t` argument here can be used to generate the code for `AddAndScaleGeneric`.
 So `AddAndScaleGeneric` is using a [static-dispatch witness table](terminology.md#static-dispatch-witness-table).

+Note that this implementation strategy only works for impls the caller knows that the callee needs.

 ## Interfaces recap